erickpoppe/vimpython/README.md

 # vimpython
-Using nano as Python editor
+Using vim as Python editor
 ---------------------------

 To run execute: